ISO 13485 Certification for Medical Devices

 • Regulatory reporting

-Many medical device companies maintain both certifications, but ISO 13485 is the primary regulatory QMS standard.
+Some organizations maintain both certifications.
+However, ISO 13485 is the primary regulatory QMS standard for medical devices.

 The ISO 13485 Certification Process